berkalgl/NetCoreMicroservices/RestPrinciples.md

 	Safe methods allow user agents to represent other methods, such as POST, PUT and DELETE, in a unique way so that the user is made aware of the fact that a possibly unsafe action is being requested – and they can update/delete the resource on the server and so should be used carefully.

+- Idempotent Methods
+	The term idempotent is used more comprehensively to describe an operation that will produce the same results if executed once or multiple times.

 Rest Principles

 - Client-Server Principle